 According to the Accenture study, three out of four German workers are concerned or very worried that their employer will use technologies to monitor them at every step.
 Compared to other economies where the survey was also conducted, only the French are still more afraid of the boss's supervision.

 Mistrust in German management floors

-The virtual workspace as a sign of Weisure, The merging of work / work and leisure / leisure generates mistrust in German management floors.
-Because he shakes the foundations of German performance culture and "neat-structuring" work organization:
+The virtual workspace as a sign of Weisure, the merging of work / work and leisure / leisure creates mistrust on German management floors.
+Because he shakes the foundations of the German performance culture and “orderly-structuring” work organization:

-- How can I trust my co-worker to work really hard - in his home office or even on the beach?
+- How can I trust my employee that he really works “hard” - in his home office or even on the beach?